awsdocs/amazon-transcribe-developer-guide/doc_source/conversation-diarization-batch-med.md

-# Identifying speakers and labeling their speech in audio files<a name="conversation-diarization-batch-med"></a>
+# Enabling speaker partitioning in batch transcriptions<a name="conversation-diarization-batch-med"></a>

-You can enable speaker identification in a batch transcription job using either the [StartMedicalTranscriptionJob](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_StartMedicalTranscriptionJob.html) API or the AWS Management Console\.
-This enables you to identify the speakers in a clinician\-patient conversation and determine who said what in the transcription output\.
+You can enable speaker partitioning in a batch transcription job using either the [StartMedicalTranscriptionJob](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_StartMedicalTranscriptionJob.html) API or the AWS Management Console\.
+This enables you to partition the text per speaker in a clinician\-patient conversation and determine who said what in the transcription output\.

 ## AWS Management Console<a name="conversation-diarization-batch-med-console"></a>

-To use the AWS Management Console to enable speaker diarization in your transcription job, you enable audio identification and then speaker identification\.
+To use the AWS Management Console to enable speaker diarization in your transcription job, you enable audio identification and then speaker partitioning\.

 1. Sign in to the [AWS Management Console](https://console.aws.amazon.com/transcribe/)\.